Biometrics: Biometric functionality

 The first time an individual uses a biometric system is called enrollment.
 During enrollment, biometric information from an individual is captured and stored.
 In subsequent uses, biometric information is detected and compared with the information stored at the time of enrollment.
 Note that it is crucial that storage and retrieval of such systems themselves be secure if the biometric system is to be robust.
 The first block (sensor) is the interface between the real world and the system; it has to acquire all the necessary data.
-Most of the times it is an image acquisition system, but it can change according to the characteristics desired.
+Most of the time it is an image acquisition system, but it can change according to the characteristics desired.
 The second block performs all the necessary pre-processing: it has to remove artifacts from the sensor, to enhance the input (e.g. removing background noise), to use some kind of normalization, etc. In the third block, necessary features are extracted.
 This step is an important step as the correct features need to be extracted in an optimal way.
 A vector of numbers or an image with particular properties is used to create a template.
 A template is a synthesis of the relevant characteristics extracted from the source.
 Elements of the biometric measurement that are not used in the comparison algorithm are discarded in the template to reduce the file size and to protect the identity of the enrollee.
 However, depending on the scope of the biometric system, original biometric image sources may be retained, such as the PIV-cards used in the Federal Information Processing Standard Personal Identity Verification (PIV) of Federal Employees and Contractors (FIPS 201).

 During the enrollment phase, the template is simply stored somewhere (on a card or within a database or both).
 During the matching phase, the obtained template is passed to a matcher that compares it with other existing templates, estimating the distance between them using any algorithm (e.g. Hamming distance).
 The matching program will analyze the template with the input.
 This will then be output for a specified use or purpose (e.g. entrance in a restricted area), though it is a fear that the use of biometric data may face mission creep.